modmore/docs/en/01_Commerce/v1/75_Developer/05_Modules/index.md

 The module contains a couple of methods that define meta data about the module that is used in the back-end Modules configuration.
 This includes `getName()`, `getAuthor()` and `getDescription()`.

 In a module, you will need to define an `initialize` method.
 This is called when the module is initialised by the Commerce core, and allows you to specify on what events your module needs to run.
 In Commerce we're using the Symfony2 EventDispatcher module to handle events.
+All events can be found as constants on the `\Commerce` class.

 Every time your module fires, it will receive an `Event` object that contains references to relevant objects, like orders or items.